fieldtrip/website/tutorial/epilepsy.md

     leadfield = ft_prepare_leadfield(cfg, cov_matrix);

 At this point the analysis deviates from the CTF analysis because we need to account for differences in the covariance matrix that result from Maxfilter.
 First, we perform a singular value decomposition of the covariance matrix and plot the singular values, 's'.
-These are plotted in descending order, and two discontinuities can be seen which reflect the nature of this maxfiltered data.
-The first, and most important, occurs at around the 67th value for this dataset.
-This reflects the effects of Maxfilter, which has reconstructed the data based on (typically) 80 components.
-The second discontinuity is at the 204th value, which reflects the different sensor types: 204 planar gradiometers and 102 magnetometers.
+These are plotted in descending order, and the discontinuity that occurs after the 68th value reflects the effects of Maxfilter, which has reconstructed the data based on (typically) about 80 components.

     [u,s,v] = svd(cov_matrix.cov);
     figure;semilogy(diag(s),'o-');

+{% include image src="/assets/img/tutorial/epilepsy/case1b_gradsonlysvd.png" width="400" %}

 As we compute the LCMV beamformer below, we can use the information from the SVD to help regularize the covariance matrix using a truncation parameter called kappa.
-We set this at the value just before the big 'cliff' in the singular values.
+We set this at a value before the big 'cliff' in the singular values.
 We also set a parameter called lambda which can be considered a weighting factor for the regularisation.

     cfg                  = [];
     cfg.method           = 'lcmv';